remexre/extlint/README.md

 May work on macOS, but no guarantees are made.

 Requires a working Rust installation, which can be obtained with [rustup](https://rustup.rs/).
-Requires an installation of OCaml, OPAM, findlib, and ocaml-compiler-libs.
+Requires an installation of OCaml, OPAM, ocamlfind, and ocaml-compiler-libs.
 Requires a C compiler.

 [just](https://github.com/casey/just) is recommended, and will be used in the instructions here.